Skip to main content

 Importing data from Contentstack to Lokalise

-Now that we have everything set up, it's time to choose what content to import from Contentstack to Lokalise.
-To achieve that, simply tick the checkboxes next to the items you wish to import, and then click Import selected:
+Now that everything is set up, you can choose what content to import from Contentstack to Lokalise.
+To do this, simply check the boxes next to the items you want to import and click Import selected:

-After clicking Import selected, you'll be presented with the following dialog box:
+After selecting your content, you'll see the following dialog box:

-• Import languages — choose which languages you'd like to import from Contentstack (please check Adding Contentstack languages to learn how to manage these languages).
-If your Lokalise project does not contain the chosen languages, these will be created automatically.
+• Import languages – select the languages you'd like to import from Contentstack (refer to the Adding Contentstack languages section for details on managing languages).
+If your Lokalise project doesn't have the selected languages, they will be created automatically.

-• Overwrite updated translations — tick this option if you would like to update already imported data on Lokalise with new content from Contentstack.
+• Overwrite updated translations – enable this option to update already imported translations in Lokalise with the latest content from Contentstack.

-• Skip key creation for empty translations — when enabled, Lokalise will not create translation keys for empty items.
+• Skip key creation for empty translations – if enabled, Lokalise won't create translation keys for items with no content.

-• Assign tags — choose which tags you'd like to assign to the imported items.
+• Assign tags – select which tags to assign to the imported items.

-Once you are ready, click OK.
-The import task will be performed in the background, and you'll see a small notification message once it completes.
-Then you can proceed to the project editor and perform translations as usual:
+Once you're ready, click OK.
+The import will run in the background, and a notification will appear once it's complete.
+You can then proceed to the project editor and begin translating as usual.

 Exporting data from Lokalise to Contentstack

-Once you are ready, click OK.
-The export operation will be performed in the background, and you'll see a small notification message once it completes.
+Once you’ve made your choices, click OK.
+The export will run in the background, and you'll get a notification once it’s finished.

 Known issues